‘The Happy Prince’ Opens in America

 However, having viewed the scene in the context of the film, one now relishes Wilde’s reaction as entirely justified—although I am sure there is also a healthy dose of personal angst and catharsis in it for Everett himself.

-Perhaps also relevant to Everett’s personal journey through the gay experience, is the point in the film when Wilde ponders the possibilities of never having met Bosie.
+Perhaps also relevant to Everett’s personal journey through the gay experience, is the point in the film when Wilde ponders the possibilities of never having met Robbie.
 Everett gives Wilde a line to the effect that it might have been better had he turned ‘A Different Corner’.
 This is precisely the metaphor used by another gay icon, George Michael, in his song of that name.
 The song explores this Sliding Doors concept, postulating that by going back in time the singer could “turn a different corner and we never would have met”.
-It is too much of a coincidence for Everett to use this line in anything other than homage.
+It is too much of a coincidence for Everett to use this line in anything other than homage to the lovelorn gay icon.
 One imagines that Michael’s untimely death on Christmas Day 2016 came during Everett’s screenwriting—and yet it is no mere tribute.
-The appropriateness of the song is validated by the Wildean scenario of the lyric where the protagonist, in fear of being used, sees a future of loneliness and confusion.
+The appropriateness of the song is validated by the Wildean scenario of the lyric where the protagonist, in fear of being used, sees a desolate future:

 The rest of the homoerotic content is also cast in counterpoints.
-Incidents we know happened, such as Wilde paying for sex with rent boys, are set against orgies that probably only occurred in Wilde’s dreams—and these scenes, tellingly, often cross-cut the happy prince in abandon with the happy family that had abandoned him.
+Incidents we know happened, such as Wilde paying for sex with rent boys, are set against orgies that probably only occurred in Wilde’s dreams, as well as juxtaposed scenes that cross-cut the happy prince with his happy family.

 Just as Welles began with his best work, Everett accepts that his career as a writer/director may have culminated with it.
 He has said in interviews that he may not make another one like it, certainly not if it takes him ten years, and this again, informs the special nature of this film as a project not just another movie.